MarivoneAraujo/NodeCRUD/README.md

-# Complete CRUD Application with Node, Express & MongoDB
+# Complete CRUD Application with Node, Express, MongoDB & EJS

 - To Run this project Clone it and install modules using `npm install`